ai-d-lab/microsite/src/content/blog/prompt-battle-1/index.md

 ---
 title: "Prompt Battle"
 subtitle: "First Prompt Battle at the AI+Design Lab"
 description: "On Wednesday, the AI+Design Lab at the HFG held its grand opening.
 The evening began with a cozy exchange of ideas, drinks, and snacks, followed by the highly anticipated Prompt Battle.
-The Prompt Battle was a humorous contest where participants went head to head, using text prompts to generate images through a KI software.
+The Prompt Battle was a humorous contest where participants went head to head, using text prompts to generate images through a AI software.
 The audience then decided which image was the winner.
 It was a great night of creativity, laughs, and a bit of healthy competition."
-pubDate: "Apr 10 2023"
+pubDate: "March 30 2023"
 author: "Christopher Pietsch, Alexa Steinbrück"
 heroImage: "/prompt.jpg"
 tags: Prompt Battle, Artificial Intelligence